Preview: Non-Farm Payroll Announcement

 Non-Farm Payroll is one of the most closely watched indicators.
 It is considered the most wide-ranging measure of job creation in the United States.
 An increase in the non-farm payrolls would suggest rising employment and potential inflation pressure – which would mean a possible rate increase by the Federal Reserve.
 A decline would indicate a slowing economy – which would mean a possible interest rate cut.
 The measure accounts for around 80% of the workers who contribute to the Gross Domestic Product.
 It does not include those who work on farms and also excludes private households, non-profit workers, and government employees.

-In May, the total Non-Farm payroll employment increased by 559k below analysts expectation of 650k.
-The unemployment rate decreased by 0.3% to 5.8%.
-Most significant job gains were in leisure and hospitality, in public and private education, and in health care and social assistance.
+In June, the total Non-Farm payroll employment increased by 850k above analysts expectation of 690k.
+The unemployment rate increased by 0.1% to 5.9% vs. 5.7% expected.
+Most significant job gains were in leisure and hospitality, public and private education, professional and business services, retail trade, and other services.

-Analysts are expecting 690k jobs added in June.
-The unemployment rate is expected to decrease further to 5.7%.
+Analysts are expecting 870k jobs added in July.
+The unemployment rate is expected to decrease by 0.2% to 5.7%.

 Non-Farm Payroll numbers since May 2020